 7. Closure.
 At the end of your therapy session, your therapist will ask how you are doing.
 They might also talk about relaxation techniques or things that can help you keep improving.

 8. Re-evaluation.
 This phase begins during the next therapy session.
 Your therapist will ask you about the memories and feelings from the previous session.
 You will talk about how it went and identify any progress.
 If the memories still cause distress, your therapist might work on them more in subsequent sessions.
 If not, they’ll likely suggest moving on to new targets.
 The cycle can repeat until the problem is completely resolved.

 What To Expect During EMDR Therapy Sessions?

 Most EMDR therapy sessions last anywhere from 60 to 90 minutes.
-During the session, the therapist will ask you to focus on a specific memory or event.
+The therapist will ask you to focus on a specific memory or event during the session.
 As this happens, the therapist will then ask you to follow their finger with your eyes as they move them back and forth across your field of vision.
-This allows your brain to process the memory or event in a new way.
+This allows your brain to process the memory or event differently.

 During this process, you can expect to:

 - Express your feelings.
-Being open and expressing your feelings may seem like a simple task, but for some people, it can be incredibly difficult.
-Traumatic memories can be tough to communicate, but being open and honest about your feelings is an important part of self-care.
+Being open and expressing your feelings may seem simple, but it can be challenging for some people.
+Traumatic memories can be tough to communicate, but being open and honest about your emotions is essential to self-care.
 Expressing your feelings can also help you release traumatic memories and develop a positive outlook on life.

 - Engage your senses.
-Bilateral stimulation involves engaging the senses to address traumatic memories.
+Bilateral stimulation involves engaging the importance of addressing traumatic memories.
 This can be done through several activities, such as using light and sound to stimulate both sides of the brain.
 Other forms of bilateral stimulation include tapping or listening to music.